 Improves Flower Retention & Fruit Setting

 Glycine Betaine is a water soluble osmoprotectant found in many organisms and plants.
 In nature, it is synthesized and accumulated in response to environmental stress to protect the plant cell.
-When sprayed on the plant canopy, OsmoPro penetrates through the plant surface and translocates throughout the plant within 24 hours.
-It then remains metabolically active for a minimum of 21 days.
-Glycine betaine is a very small molecule and carries positive and negative charges but overall is neutral which accounts for some of its physiological properties.
+When sprayed on the plant canopy, OsmoPro penetrates through the plant surface and translocates throughout the plant within 24 hours and remains metabolically active for a minimum of 21 days.

 Mode of Action

 OsmoPro acts as an osmoprotectant in the plant, regulating water flow between the inside and the outside of the plant cell.

 Under conditions of environmental stress, OsmoPro helps to maintain the normal osmotic balance and thereby plant cell metabolism resulting in enhanced photosynthesis and nitrogen fixation.